Sermon: Holiness (Part 2)

 Nothing created is holy of itself, and only God can consecrate or sanctify something else as holy, thus lifting it from the commonplace to something that is special.
 When He does that, that thing is changed.
 It is different from other things in its relationship to Him—and, of course, by extension in its relationship to men.

-Let me get you to thinking about Hebrews 3:1 again—where we were called holy brethren.
+Let me get you to thinking about Hebrews 3:1 again—where we are called holy brethren.
 That does not have any particular reference to a quality of life.
 Rather, it is only (or, merely) indicating a state or condition.
 We have been sanctified by God.
 Our relationship with Him has changed.
-We have been lifted from the commonplace, in terms of our relationship to Him.
+We have been lifted from the commonplace in terms of our relationship to Him.
 But, in that context, it has nothing to do with anything more than a state, or a relationship.
 (Just like a holy censor, a holy Sabbath, or holy bread, or anything else.)

 But there is one thing that we have to add on to this.
 Things that are made holy—that is, consecrated or sanctified; lifted out of the commonplace—are also set apart unto purity.
 That is, they are to be treated in a special way.
 The holy vessels of the Tabernacle or the Temple were to be treated differently from other vessels that might have been made of the same materials.
 So they are also, then, set apart unto purity.
 Thus, they are to be used in a pure way.
 You will recall that the ark had to be carried in a certain way—indicating that it was to be treated with deference and respect because of its relationship to God.

 You are holy brethren.
-Therefore, you are to also then to reflect purity—as well as simple apartness.
+Therefore, you are also then to reflect purity—as well as simple apartness.
 Purity is not excluded from the idea of the holy, but is contained within it.
 Whereas the holiness of God is absolute, the holiness that any angel has, or things have, or we have is either ceremonial, imputed by God, or is derived by a simple conformity to His will by means of His Spirit.
 (That is where we are.)

 I Peter 1:13-14 Therefore gird up the loins of your mind, be sober, and rest your hope fully upon the grace that is to be brought to you at the revelation of Jesus Christ: as obedient children, not conforming yourselves to the former lusts, as in your ignorance.